skycluster-project/skycluster-docs/source/docs/references/objects.rst

 ==================

 ``SkyProvider`` is an object that represents a cloud provider.
-By creating a SkyProvider object, the minimum setup and configuration required to deploy virtual services on the cloud provider is done.
+By creating a SkyProvider object, a gateway node is created and acts as a reouter to connect this provider to the overlay network.
+During this setup, the security groups, keypairs and other required resources are created.

+The ``gateway`` object specifies the gateway node configuration.
+It is recommended to use a flavor that provides **at least 4 vCPUs** to provide enough computing power required for encrypting traffic when there is a high volume of traffic involved.

 .. container:: toggle open